-Use the VA Health Benefits Explorer to learn about the benefits you could receive as an enrolled Veteran.
-You will be given an opportunity to apply for enrollment after completing the Explorer.
+If you are not enrolled in VA health care, you can apply at any time.
+If you served in the U.S. Armed Forces, you can use the VA Health Benefits Explorer to learn about the benefits you could receive if you are enrolled with VA for your health care.
+You will be given an opportunity to apply for enrollment after completing the VA Health Benefits Explorer.
 If you wish, you can skip the Explorer and simply apply for enrollment now.

 In addition, enrollment in VA means you can enjoy: